 Tips for using MOVEMENT to support and encourage healthy newborn development

-7 – Give baby freedom to move naturally every day by lying her on her back
+5 – Give baby freedom to move naturally every day

 Lie her on her back so she can kick her legs about and stretch her arms.

-Here are some different ways to encourage tummy time for babies not so keen.
+Here are some different ways to encourage tummy time if your baby isn’t so keen.